jcari-dev/jQuery-Lol-Website/README.md

 ﻿# Welcome to Jorge's LoL Stat Website!
-(Project I)
-## This project as of now is deprecated, and it will no longer be in github.io and it will have it's own repo and be properly archived.

-For my first project I attempted to create a League of Legends stat website using Riot Game's API.
+For my first project I attempted to create a League of Legends stat website using Riot Game's API and jQuery!